Doubly random polytopes: Introduction

-Now $F(d)$ grows very quickly, from the recurrence of Theorem \ref{BMTtheorem} one can show that it grows like $\exp(\Theta(d \log d))$, but nonetheless in fixed dimension $P \sim P_1(d, m)$ has complexity which is $O(m)$.
+Now $F(d)$ grows very quickly, from the recurrence of Theorem \ref{BMTtheorem} one can show that it grows like $\exp(\Theta(d \log d))$, but nonetheless in fixed dimension $d$, $P \sim P_1(d, m)$ has complexity which is $O(m)$.
 Recall that the \emph{complexity} of a polytope is the sum of the entries of its $f$-vector.
 McMullen's upper bound theorem tell us that the complexity of a $d$-dimensional polytope on $n$ vertices is $O(n^{\lfloor d/2 \rfloor})$.
 Moreover \emph{cyclic polytopes} realize this upper bound on the complexity, see for example \cite{Ziegler1995} for more background about extremal complexity of polytopes.

 The low complexity of polytopes in $P \sim P_1(d, m)$ is a motivation to study the two-step model.
-From a computational perspective, one has hope of being able to compute the double description of a polytope in a reasonable amount of time only if the polytope has low complexity.
+From a computational perspective, one may hope to compute the double description of a polytope in a reasonable amount of time only if the polytope has low complexity.
 For $P \sim P_1(d, m)$, for example, a special case of the main result of Borgwardt in \cite{BeneathBeyond} is that for $d$ fixed computing the double description of $P \sim P_1(d, m)$ has expected algorithmic complexity of order $O(m^2)$.
-On the other hand, $P \sim P_1(d, m)$ will be a simplicial polytope with probability 1.
-By establishing low complexity results on $Q \sim P_2(d, m , p)$ we can establish classes of low complexity polytopes that are \emph{neither simple nor simplicial}.
+By proving low complexity results on $Q \sim P_2(d, m , p)$ we can establish classes of low complexity polytopes that are \emph{neither simple nor simplicial}, unlike $P \sim P_1(d, m)$ which is a simplicial polytope with probability 1.
 This allows for ways to generate polytopes with new combinatorial types, either theoretical though the study of $Q \sim P_2(d, m, p)$, or, when low complexity holds, explicit computation of the $f$-vector of instances of $Q \sim P_2(d, m, p)$.